TIGR Investors Have Opportunity to Lead UP Fintech Holding Limited Securities Fraud Lawsuit

-BENSALEM, Pa., Aug.
-4, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against UP Fintech Holding Limited ("UP Fintech" or the "Company") (NASDAQ: TIGR).
+LOS ANGELES, Aug.
+7, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against UP Fintech Holding Limited ("UP Fintech" or the "Company") (NASDAQ: TIGR).

 Class Period: April 29, 2020 – May 16, 2023